feathersjs/feathers/docs/guides/basics/schemas.md

 <LanguageBlock global-id="ts">

-First we need to update the `src/schemas/users.schema.ts` file with the new `avatar` property.
+First we need to update the `src/services/users/users.schema.ts` file with the new `avatar` property.
 This can be done by adding the JSON schema property definition `avatar: { type: 'string' }` to the `usersDataSchema`:

 <<< @/examples/ts/chat-users-schema.ts {17-19}

 </LanguageBlock>
 <LanguageBlock global-id="js">

+First we need to update the `src/services/users/users.schema.js` file with the new `avatar` property.
+This can be done by adding the JSON schema property definition `avatar: { type: 'string' }` to the `usersDataSchema`:

+<<< @/examples/ts/chat-users-schema.ts {17-19}

 </LanguageBlock>